I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It: Commercial performance

 The album became the group's second number one in the United Kingdom, debuting atop the UK Albums Chart, with combined sales of over 58,000.
-It became the group's first number one on the US Billboard 200, with 98,000 pure album sales in its debut week and 108,000 sps, while also setting the record for longest title of a Billboard number-one album with 71 characters.
+It became the group's first number one on the US Billboard 200 on the chart dating 19 March 2016, with 98,000 pure album sales in its debut week and 108,000 sps, while also setting the record for longest title of a Billboard number-one album with 71 characters.
 The next week, it fell to number 26, tying with Amos Lee's 2011 album Mission Bell for the fourth largest drop from number 1 as of January 2017.
 It also debuted at number one in Australia, New Zealand and Canada.
 The album was certified platinum by the British Phonographic Industry (BPI) for sales of over 300,000 copies in the United Kingdom.
 On 10 April 2017 the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units.